GPP-Woo/GPP-publicatiebank/README.EN.rst

 * publications and associated documents
 * metadata models and expected shapes of metadata

-The component interfaces with a search index (TODO) and ensures the metadata and content of documents is indexed, enabling the citizen portal to search through the publications.
+The component interfaces with a GPP zoeken and ensures the metadata and content of documents is indexed, enabling the citizen portal to search through the publications.
 The data is provided in a format making it suitable to be indexed by the national crawler, by complying with the